JhopperJH/Application-for-Converting-Facial-Emotions-to-Emoticons/DeepLearn/readme.txt

 The FER.ipynb is our first try using Tensorflow
-The FER_main.py is our second try using Pytorch to create EmotionNet The FER_main2.py is our third try using Pytorch to create Transfer learning model
+The FER_main.py is our second try using Pytorch to create EmotionNet The FER_main2.py is our third try using Pytorch to create Transfer learning model haarcascade_frontalface_default.xml is used for detect human face on images

 reference:
 https://youtu.be/avv9GQ3b6Qg?si=UOR09sGUtCjgJD49